HimanshuKumar17052001/polygon-custom-mcp/README.md

 Claude will automatically utilize the appropriate Polymarket tools and Brave Web Search to fetch and display the requested information.

 Notes:
-- For `get_orderbook` and `get_history` commands, you'll need to provide a valid Polymarket condition ID v.i.z.
+- For `list_prediction_market_orderbook` and `list_prediction_market_graph` commands, you'll need to provide a valid Polymarket condition ID v.i.z.
 ID of the market
-- You can find condition IDs by first searching for markets using the `list_markets` functionality
+- You can find condition IDs by first searching for markets using the `list_all_prediction_markets` functionality
 - If MCP fails to load in Claude Desktop, then quit the Claude Desktop and launch it again, it would be fixed